-Section/Part Marks

-Section I Objective Response questions 20

-Section II Short-answer questions 40

-Section III Two stimulus-based extended response questions Students answer ONE question with an expected length of response of around six (6) examination writing booklet pages (approximately 800 words) 20

-Section IV Two extended response questions Students answer ONE question with an expected length of response of around six (6) examination writing booklet pages (approximately 800 words) 20
+Section/Part Marks Section I • 20 Objective Response questions 20 Section II Short-answer questions 40 Section III Two stimulus-based extended response questions Students answer ONE question with an expected length of response of around six (6) examination writing booklet pages (approximately 800 words) 20 Section IV There will be two extended-response questions.
+Candidates will be required to answer one question.
+The expected length of response will be around six pages of an examination writing booklet (approximately 800 words).
+20 100

-100